ben-purcell/SSLTerminate/README.md

         });
 ```

 2. Add middleware to respond to http-01 challenges.
-For this to work in a live environment the http-01 challenge middleware
+In a live environment http-01 challenge middleware
- **MUST be served on port 80** this is how the ACME protocol is implemented.
+ **MUST be served on port 80** - this is a limitation in how the ACME protocol is implemented and so won't
+ be changing.
 See the [https://datatracker.ietf.org/doc/html/rfc8555#section-8.3](spec) on
 http-01 challenges for details.

 This would typically be done within ```Startup.cs``` and looks like: